 (b) a licensed dealer wishes to carry on business in premises at the place in connection with the occasion.

-(2) The dealer may apply to the Board in writing for a temporary permit to carry on business as mentioned in subsection (1)(b).
+(2) The dealer may apply to the Commissioner in writing for a temporary permit to carry on business as mentioned in subsection (1)(b).

-(3) If such an application is made, and the prescribed fee is paid, the Board may grant to the dealer a temporary permit to carry on business —
+(3) If such an application is made, and the prescribed fee is paid, the Commissioner may grant to the dealer a temporary permit to carry on business —

 (a) at the premises;